fuchsberger/lotd/README.md

 **Changelog: https://github.com/fuchsberger/lotd/blob/master/CHANGELOG.md**

-This is a utility app for the mod "Legacy of the Dragonborn" and it allows to keep track of items collected for the museum.
+This is a utility app for the mod "Legacy of the Dragonborn" and it allows to find out what items can be found at a searched location or in a given mod.
 The following features are implemented:

 * You can search for items that can be displayed in the museum and filter them by display, room, location and/or mod
-* Counts of how many items can be found in a certain location / display / mod / room.
-* Items, Locations, Mods, and Displays may link to external wiki pages to quickly look up further information
+* Items, Locations, Mods may link to external wiki pages to quickly look up further information
 * mobile friendly interface

 ### On signing in you get access to the following additional features:
-* create, rename, and delete characters that can collect items.
-When you sign in for the first time a default character is automatically created for you.
-* You can select one of your characters to be the active one that is on the hunt.
-You may never delete your active character.
-* Shows you statistics of not only how many items are available but also how many you have already collected.
-* you can toggle mods you want to use for the current playthrough with this character.
-Mods not used in the playthrough and all their associated items / displays will be hidden from the gallery.
+* you can toggle mods you want to exclude or include from the search.
+By default all officially supported mods are selected.

-### Moderators can
-* create / edit / delete Items, Displays, Locations, Rooms, Mods
-* view list of users and their admin / moderation status
-* deleting a display, location, or room does not delete associated items
-* deleting a mod *does* delete associated items

-### Admins can
-* promote / demote users to moderators and admins

 ## Deployment Notes
 This is a suggestion on how to get the server running in a linux (Ubuntu/Debian) production environment.
 Make sure to bump the version number in *mix.exs* before each update.